danielclements/aim_trainer/readme.md

 # Aim_Trainer

-Aim_Trainer is my second milestone project as part of The Code Institute curriculum, This project idea came to me whilst playing csgo and realizing i needed to get better at aiming, so i thought to my self "What could be better than making my own aim training game!".
+Aim_Trainer is my second milestone project as part of The Code Institute curriculum.
+This project idea came to me whilst playing csgo and realizing I needed to get better at aiming, so i thought to myself "What could be better than making my own aim training game?!".

-Click the targets that appear on screen , make sure your fast they wont wait around for ever !
+Click the targets that appear on screen, make sure you're fast, they won't wait around forever !
-The game will not only improve your reacion time but will help improve hand to eye coordination.
+The game will not only improve your reaction time but will help improve hand to eye coordination.

 ## Link to game